opticdev/optic/docs/generate-openapi.md

 ![alt](https://i.imgur.com/KKNMxsD.jpg)

 As you answer the prompts, OpenAPI operations will begin to appear in your OpenAPI specification.
-The schemas are inferred from the traffic
+The schemas are inferred from the traffic:

 ![alt](https://i.imgur.com/PK702Zp.jpg)

 > **Optic generates:**
 > - OpenAPI 3.0 or 3.1 (depending on the version your set).
 > - New `schema.components` when documenting new endpoints.
-> - Re-uses existing `schema.components`
+> - Reuses existing `schema.components`.

 **5. Update the documentation**